garrigueta/network-security-monitor-docs/README.md

 ## 📁 Documentation Structure

-The documentation is organized into logical sections with sidebar navigation and breadcrumbs.
+The documentation is organized into logical sections with sidebar navigation.
 See [STRUCTURE.md](STRUCTURE.md) for detailed folder organization.

 ## 🛠 Local Development